 Risk: Opportunities for communication between staff on urban forestry issues may be lost.
-Opportunities to achieve urban forestry objectives through improved and collaborative policies and practices may be lost.
-Ongoing 'silo' effect whereby City departments work in isolation, do not exchange information and best practices, have competing objectives or contradictory practices, and compete for and do not pool resources.
+Opportunities to address issues and achieve urban forestry objectives through improved and collaborative policies and practices may be lost.
+Ongoing 'silo' effect whereby City departments and stakeholders work in isolation, do not exchange information and best practices, have competing objectives or contradictory practices, and compete for and do not pool resources.